entando/entando-docs/vuepress/docs/next/tutorials/devops/manage-nginx.md

 ```
 It may take several minutes to populate the `Address`.

-6. Verify access to the web application using the `EXTERNAL-IP/hello` address of the previous `nginx-ingress-controller`.
+6. Verify access to the web application using the `EXTERNAL-IP/hello` address of the `nginx-ingress-controller`.
 You should see the following:
 ```
 Hello, world!
 Version: 1.0.0